-On Wednesday morning, the Virginia Lottery board of directors took a significant and expected step toward the rollout of legal VA sportsbooks.
+On Wednesday morning, the Virginia Lottery board of directors took a significant and expected step toward the rollout of legal VA online sportsbooks.

 Partial and preliminary sports betting regulations are now available for anyone in the state to review and comment on.

 Additionally, the board reported on what was a stellar fiscal year that just ended.
 Finally, it gave reasons why the current fiscal year may be the best for the VA Lottery.

 If everything goes according to plan, the next year will begin with operators receiving licenses to offer Virginia sports betting.

 A presentation by the lottery’s executive director, Kevin Hall, shared the latest on the projected launch of VA sports betting.